cubeca/cube/README.md

 - `REACT_APP_API_URL`: The URL of the API instance you want the frontend to use
 - `PORT`: The port to serve the frontend from, defaults to 3000

-Deprecated / transitioning out:

-- ~`REACT_APP_ENABLE_MOCK`~: This used to toggle a browser-internal API mock (via service workers) which has been removed in the latest versions.
-It's only mentioned in the Makefile in case an old-ish version is being run, and will be removed soon.

 ---